rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Rather than implementing the blockchain mechanism ourselves, there is a third option.
 IPv8 includes a module called TrustChain.
-TrustChain is in essence a block-lattice type distrusted ledger technology[@TrustChain].
+TrustChain is in essence a block-DAG type distrusted ledger technology[@TrustChain].
 The technology does not fully solve double spending they way we originally designed it, so some work is required to adapt TrustChain to the EuroToken system, but it would provide a good basis for our implementation.

-We choose to build on IPv8/TrustChain for this project as it allows us to build on their Kotlin implementation for the wallet as well as the python implementation for the gateway.
+We choose to build on IPv8/TrustChain for this project as it allows us to build on their Kotlin implementation for the wallet as well as the Python implementation for the gateway.

 ### TrustChain structure